klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.account.md

 const account = new caver.account(address, accountKey)
 ```

-`Account` is a class that contains informations needed to update the [AccountKey] of the account in the Klaytn blockchain platform (Klaytn).
+`Account` is a class that contains information needed to update the [AccountKey] of the account in the Klaytn blockchain platform (Klaytn).
 This is the default class for the `caver.account` package.
 To create an Account instance with public key string(s), please refer to [caver.account.create](#caver-account-create).

 **properties**